Krept and Konan

 Krept and Konan is a British hip hop duo from London, consisting of Casyo Valentine "Krept" Johnson BEM (born 4 February 1990, Gipsy Hill) and Karl Dominic "Konan" Wilson BEM (born 3 September 1989, Thornton Heath), the son of Delroy Wilson otherwise known as 'Jamaica's first child star'.
 Their first major release was the mixtape Young Kingz, released on 2 September 2013.
 As of 3 May 2013, Krept and Konan signed a record deal with Virgin EMI Records.

 Their debut album The Long Way Home was released on 5 July 2015 and entered the UK Albums Chart at number 2.
 The duo's highest-charting single is "Freak of the Week" featuring Jeremih, which charted at number 9 on the UK Singles Chart.
 Krept and Konan have both starred together in the film The Intent (2016) and reprised their roles in the prequel The Intent 2: The Come Up (2018).

 Early life

 Krept is one of two siblings.
 His father was in prison for drug offences and his older brother was "a lot of trouble", so he felt like his mother's last hope.

 Krept went to secondary school at Stanley Technical College (now Harris Academy South Norwood), before continuing his A Levels at Richmond Upon Thames College, while Konan went to Haling Manor School (now Harris Academy Purley).
 Krept studied accounting at the University of Portsmouth.

-Konan was arrested multiple times in his youth, including for stealing a jumper and robbing a McDonald's restaurant.
-He went to jail for a year in 2007 for the latter offence.